yellowdog/python-examples/README.md

 # Overview

-This repository contains a set of command line Python scripts for interacting with the YellowDog Platform.
-The scripts use the [YellowDog Python SDK](https://docs.yellowdog.co/api/python/index.html), and support:
+This repository contains a set of example Python scripts for interacting with the YellowDog Platform.
+The scripts use the [YellowDog Python SDK](https://docs.yellowdog.co/api/python/index.html), the code for which can be found in this [GitHub repository](https://github.com/yellowdog/yellowdog-sdk-python-public).

+The scripts provide commands for:

 - **Provisioning** Worker Pools
 - **Submitting** Work Requirements